sordina/learning-llvm/resources/markdown/Y-01-Music-Exercise.md

 Certainly not comprehensive enough to write Beethoven's 5th Symphony, but good enough for Baa Baa Black-Sheep.

 Your task is to write a melody using this language.
+Try to write and compose functions, rather than declaring one big data-structure.